What to post on Instagram?

 But what if I said you can know what to post on Instagram if you follow my 3 steps for 30 minutes per day for the next few weeks?
 What if I told you that by doing this tactic, you will know what kind of content to post on Instagram on behalf your brand?

-The best marketers are not working harder or smarter.
+When it comes to Instagram marketing, the best marketers are not working harder or smarter.

 The best marketers are listening more than the other and have more patience.